krzeszew/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPytorch_Interactive_Chat_Quantization/README.md

 ## Key Implementation Details

-This code sample impelments interacive chat based on DialoGPT pre-trained model and quantizes it using Intel® Extension for PyTorch*.
+This code sample implements interactive chat based on DialoGPT pre-trained model and quantizes it using Intel® Extension for PyTorch*.

 The sample tutorial contains one Jupyter Notebook and a Python script.
 You can use either.